-5. The 1906 and 1908 military invasions thus paradoxically triggered Dutch attention to this special island and its heritage.
-This attention contributed to preservation and contributed to the creation of one of the most popular tourist destinations.
-6. Raja families and their aristocrats kept their government tasks under Dutch supervision.
-President Sukarno made an end to this, the Dutch did not!7.
-Christian mission was strictly forbidden by the Dutch in order to protect the Hindu faith and its local colour.

-By way of conclusion!

-In my opinion the Puputans (fighting to the death, in fact ritual suicides) could, maybe, very maybe, have been prevented by the Dutch.
+- 1. The tyranny of Rajas and aristocracy on Bali came to an end, the burning of widows was forbidden, a Dutch modern liberal government was introduced.
+Partially, the real old traditional Bali was gone forever, I am afraid!
+However the Dutch tried to save the most of the remaining traditional local lifestyle. - 2.
+So, from 1908 the Dutch in Bali supported students and protectors of Balinese culture and endeavored to preserve this culture in addition to their initial modernization role.
+Visit Ubud in Bali nowadays and specially the Neka Museum. - 3.
+So, the Dutch made Bali a "living museum" of classical culture (and more than that) as well as opened it for modern arts.
+See 2. and 3. - 4.
+Bali was opened to tourism as soon as possible from 1910. - 5.
+The 1906 and 1908 military invasions thus paradoxically triggered Dutch attention to this special island and its culture. which contributed to the preservation, of its Bali's culture, to make the island one of the most popular tourist destinations today. - 6.
+Raja families and Balinese aristocracy kept their government tasks under Dutch supervision.
+President Sukarno made an end to this, the Dutch did not! - 7.
+Christian mission was strictly forbidden by the Dutch in order to protect the Hindu faith and its culture.
+By way of conclusion.
+In my opinion the Puputans (ritual suicides) could, maybe, very maybe, have been prevented by the Dutch.
 (Don't ask me how!)
 Their (Dutch) military mission was inevitable in my opinion.
-But they already experienced a Balinese Puputan in 1894 in the island of Lombok, east from Bali.
-So they knew what could happen.
-A combination of military display of power, understanding and persuasiveness maybe could prevent such sickening suicide miseries.
-A Puputan, nevertheless, was done by free choice.
-A Puputan was not something the Dutch were on the lookout for.
-So, why not try out, whatever, to prevent it; because the aim of the Dutch was only (well, mainly) to govern Balinese foreign affairs and to leave the internal affairs to the local princes.
-More pictures page 22-35 :
+But they already experienced a Balinese Puputan in 1894 on the island of Lombok, east from Bali.
+So they could knew what could happen.
+Military power, understanding and persuasiveness could go hand-in-hand to prevent such sickening miseries.
+Puputans, nevertheless an absolutely free choice of Balinese aristocrats to die, was not what the Dutch wanted.
+So, why not try out whatever to prevent it.
+The aim of the Dutch was mainly to govern foreign affairs and to leave the internal affairs to the local princes.
+More pictures page 22-35: